Childhood and Education Journey of Mark Kelly in Timeline

 1994: Attended U.S. Naval Test Pilot School

-From 1993 to 1994, after receiving his master's degree, Mark Kelly attended U.S. Naval Test Pilot School.
+From 1993 to 1994, Mark Kelly attended U.S. Naval Test Pilot School.
+He received a MSc in aeronautical engineering in 1994.

 1994: Received MSc in Aeronautical Engineering

-In 1994, Mark Kelly received a MSc in aeronautical engineering from the U.S. Naval Postgraduate School.
+In 1994, Mark Kelly received a Master of Science degree in aeronautical engineering from the U.S. Naval Postgraduate School.

-In 2003, Mark Kelly met U.S. Representative Gabby Giffords on a trip to China as part of a trade mission sponsored by the National Committee on U.S.–China Relations.
+In 2003, Mark Kelly met Gabby Giffords on a trip to China as part of a trade mission sponsored by the National Committee on U.S.–China Relations.

 In 2004, Mark Kelly divorced Amelia Victoria Babis.
-They had two daughters, Claudia and Claire Kelly.
+They have two daughters, Claudia and Claire Kelly.

-On November 10, 2007, Mark Kelly married U.S. Representative Gabby Giffords in Tucson, Arizona.
-The ceremony was attended by his STS-124 shuttle crew and former Secretary of Labor Robert Reich.
+On November 10, 2007, Mark Kelly married U.S. Representative Gabby Giffords in a ceremony presided over by Rabbi Stephanie Aaron.

 October 7, 2010: Scott Kelly Went to the ISS

-On January 8, 2011, Gabby Giffords was shot in an assassination attempt, resulting in six deaths and bringing national attention to Mark Kelly.
+On January 8, 2011, Gabby Giffords was shot in an assassination attempt that killed six people, bringing national attention to Mark Kelly.

-January 12, 2011: Memorial service for Tucson shooting victims
+January 12, 2011: Memorial Service for Shooting Victims

 On January 12, 2011, a memorial service was held at the University of Arizona for those killed in the assassination attempt on Gabby Giffords.
-President Obama spoke at the memorial, and Mark Kelly attended and was consoled by Obama.
+President Obama spoke at the memorial, and Mark Kelly attended, later returning to the hospital to be with his wife.

-In January 2011, Mark Kelly's wife, Arizona Representative Gabby Giffords, was shot in an assassination attempt in Arizona.
+In January 2011, Kelly's wife, Arizona Representative Gabby Giffords, was shot and nearly killed in an assassination attempt in Arizona.

-February 3, 2011: Kelly spoke at National Prayer Breakfast
+February 3, 2011: Speech at National Prayer Breakfast

-On February 3, 2011, Mark Kelly spoke at the National Prayer Breakfast in Washington, D.C., where he shared how the attack on his wife, Gabby Giffords, had brought him closer to God and gave him a newfound awareness regarding prayer.
+On February 3, 2011, Mark Kelly spoke at the National Prayer Breakfast in Washington, D.C., where he shared his newfound awareness regarding prayer following the attack on his wife.
+He mentioned the makeshift memorials in Tucson filled with Bibles and angels and offered a final prayer adapted by Rabbi Stephanie Aaron.

 April 29, 2011: First Launch Attempt of STS-134 Scrubbed

 On April 29, 2011, the first launch attempt of STS-134 was scrubbed.
-Gabby Giffords attended, marking her first trip since the assassination attempt.
-President Barack Obama also visited the Kennedy Space Center.
+Gabby Giffords attended.
+President Barack Obama also visited Kennedy Space Center.

-On May 22, 2011, Pope Benedict XVI called the Space Shuttle Endeavour, during which he extended his blessing to Gabby Giffords.
-This marked the first time a pope spoke to astronauts during a mission.
+On May 22, 2011, Pope Benedict XVI called the Space Shuttle Endeavour and extended his blessing to Gabby Giffords, marking the first time a pope spoke to astronauts during a mission.

 June 21, 2011: Announced Retirement from Navy and NASA